Simplemaker/PySquire/README.md

 ```

 ## Authentication and Encryption
-The connection between client is secured by both assymetric and symmetric
+The connection between client is secured by both asymmetric and symmetric
 cryptography.
 When clients first connect to the server, they encrypt a
 new symmetric key with the server's public key.
 All future communication
 is done using the symmetric key.
 Without the symmetric key, an outsider